Easily estimate take home pay after income tax so you can have an idea of what to possibly expect when planning your budget

 How many income tax brackets are there in Singapore?

-The income tax system in Singapore has 11 different tax brackets.
+The income tax system in Singapore has eleven different tax brackets.
 For more details, check out our detail section.

 Singapore Income Tax Brackets and Other Information